dtonhofer/prolog_notes/swipl_notes/about_exceptions/case_study.md

 ```

 The "core part" of the predicate shall now be preceded by predicate `before_foo/4` that performs all
-parameter verifications and throws on problems.
+argument verifications and throws on problems.

 It behaves like a "throwing guard" and is deterministic: It just throws or succeeds.